Developer Products

 end)

-To enable developer product purchases outside your experience, you must work with the ProcessReceipt API.
-After a user makes a purchase in the Store tab of your experience details page, you must use ProcessReceipt to confirm their purchase and grant them their items once they enter your experience.
+To enable developer product purchases outside your game, you must work with the ProcessReceipt API.
+After a user makes a purchase in the Store tab of your game details page, you must use ProcessReceipt to confirm their purchase and grant them their items once they enter your game.

 Test mode